-Join us to put #beansonthemenu this World Food Day!
+Join us to put #beansonthemenu

-We work with restaurants, caterers, cafés, schools, and other food providers, to get more bean dishes on menus, making beans a desirable food choice.
+We work with restaurants, caterers, cafes, schools, and other food providers, to get more bean dishes on menus, making beans a desirable food choice.

 Chefs can play an important role in showcasing the versatility and tastiness of beans while influencing dietary trends and behaviors towards affordable, healthy, plantforward diets.